PQ PDF Logo

 DocMDP P=1 means the certifying signature permits no modifications to the document whatsoever — not form fill-ins, not annotations, nothing.
 A nave implementation flags any incremental object after a P=1 signature as a bypass attempt.
 The problem is that ISO 32000-2 explicitly carves out an exception that such an implementation will violate on a large class of legitimately authored documents.

-Marc Kaufman pointed out the gap: ISO 32000-2 §12.8.2.2 NOTE 2 explicitly permits DSS (Document Security Store) and LTV (Long Term Validation) additions in an incremental update even under P=1.
+The relevant specification text is ISO 32000-2 §12.8.2.2 NOTE 2, which explicitly permits DSS (Document Security Store) and LTV (Long Term Validation) additions in an incremental update even under P=1.

 DSS carries the material required to validate a digital signature long after the signing certificate’s OCSP responder or CRL distribution point may no longer be online: OCSP responses, certificate revocation lists, and the full certificate chain.
 Adding this material post-signing is a standard PAdES workflow — it does not modify the certified document content in any MDP sense.
 Every legitimately LTV-enabled P=1 document was being flagged critical.